clips/pattern/README.txt

 PATTERN
 =======

-Pattern is a web mining module for the Python programming language.
-It bundles tools for data mining (Google + Twitter + Wikipedia API, web crawler, HTML DOM parser), natural language processing (part-of-speech taggers, n-gram search, sentiment analysis, WordNet), machine learning (vector space model, k-means clustering, Naive Bayes + k-NN + SVM classiﬁers) and network analysis (graph centrality and visualization).
-It is well documented and bundled with 30+ examples and 350+ unit tests.
+Pattern is a web mining module for Python.
+It has tools for data mining (web services for Google, Twitter and Wikipedia, web crawler, HTML DOM parser), natural language processing (part-of-speech taggers, n-gram search, sentiment analysis, WordNet), machine learning (vector space model, clustering, classification using KNN, SVM, Perceptron) and network analysis (graph centrality and visualization).
+It is well documented and bundled with 50+ examples and 350+ unit tests.
 The source code is licensed under BSD and available from http://www.clips.ua.ac.be/pages/pattern.

 VERSION
 =======